 Daily Enhancement.
 A website that is not frequently updated is dead.
 Here’s how I update the sites that I maintain:

 – ArtChester.net.
-I try to post a good blog at least weekly.
+I try to post a good blog every few weeks.
 Archived articles acquire dead links, so monthly I use a tool such as BrokenLinkCheck to find and repair them.
 Less often, articles need updating: I have updated my Scrabble Word Lists a dozen times, and my “Interview with Urno Barthel” and “Personalities” articles several times.

 – Honokeana.net.
-This site’s most rapidly changing content comes from its embeds: iFrames on the Guest Reviews page show Facebook posts that change daily and TripAdvisor reviews that change almost as often.
-The Weather page tells Maui conditions and forecast.
+This site’s most rapidly changing content comes from its embeds: The Weather page tells Maui conditions and forecast.
 The Web Cam page shows current weather plus people having fun at the Cove.
-In addition, Phil and I are now in the process of adding a newsletter from our rental manager, which will enable comments from readers (and invite the ever-present spammers).
+In addition, the site has links to the Cove’s Facebook home page and to current TripAdvisor reviews.

 – Maui114.net.
 The condo website is designed so as not to require frequent changes.
 Nola and I send holiday cards to a number of past rental guests every year.
 This year, we may invite them to share photos and stories that I could syndicate onto the site.
 I also plan to make periodic additions to the site’s nine “Feature Stories” that describe Hawaiian traditions and visitor activities.

 Are you inspired to start your own website?
 If not, at least you’ve seen what goes on behind the scenes at countless thousands of websites we encounter whenever we use the Internet.